Listed below is the daily COVID-19 update for the state of Mississippi.

 New COVID-19 related deaths:

-12 deaths occurred between September 8 and October 11.
+Four deaths occurred between October 7 and October 8.

-29 deaths occurred between October 4, 2020 and October 6, identified from death certificate reports.
+Eighteen deaths occurred between August 11 and October 4, identified from death certificate reports.

 Long-Term Care Facilities